 Getting Rid of Grass, Step 1: Mowing (Optional)

-Why is step 1, mowing, classified as optional?
-The reason is that the natural way to kill grass I discuss below will kill tall grass as certainly as it will kill short grass.
+Why is step 1, mowing, labeled as optional?
+The reason is that the natural way to get rid of grass discussed below will kill tall grass as certainly as it will kill short grass.
 So what would be the argument in favor of bothering with mowing?
 It will be easier to get the newspapers to lie flat on top of shorter grass.
 But either way will work, so it is really up to you.

 In order to kill grass effectively using this natural method, it is important to keep two things in mind as you lay the newspapers over the lawn:

 - The layer of newspapers must be thick: about 10 sheets.

 - Overlap each 10-sheet stack of newspapers with the next stack in the row.
 The overlap should be by a few inches.
 Likewise, when you start laying a new row, overlap it with the first row.
 In other words, the overlapping should occur in both directions (up and down, plus left to right).

 When you first begin this grass-killing project, you may find that you are wasting too much time opening up sections of newspaper and counting the sheets.
 But as you proceed, you will develop a quicker, if less precise method.